Can I be arrested for not having car insurance?

 - $5,000 for damage to the property of other people.

 Most states have similar minimum requirements.
-In some states, if your driving record is so bad that no insurance company will sell you a policy, you can buy insurance from the state or pay an uninsured drivers’ fee.
+In some states, if your driving record is so bad that no company will sell you an insurance policy, you can buy insurance from the state or pay an uninsured drivers’ fee.

 Enter your ZIP code below to view companies that have cheap auto insurance rates.

 Because almost all car insurance is sold by private insurance companies, its cost will depend upon how risky a driver you are.

 The insurance companies determine your risk and the cost based on your age, sex and driving history.